Alan Duncan: Early life

 Duncan was born in Rickmansworth, Hertfordshire, the second son of James Grant Duncan, an RAF wing commander, and his wife Anne Duncan (née Carter), a teacher.
 The family travelled much, following Duncan's father on NATO postings, including in Gibraltar, Italy, and Norway.

 Education

 Duncan was educated at two independent schools: Beechwood Park School in Markyate, and Merchant Taylors' School in Northwood, at both of which he was 'Head Monitor' (head boy).
 He had two brothers, who also attended Beechwood Park School.
 Their family supported the Liberal Party, and Duncan ran (and lost) as a Liberal at a school mock election in 1970; two years later he joined the Young Conservatives.

-He then attended St John's College, Oxford, where he coxed the college first eight, and was elected President of the Oxford Union in 1979.
+He then attended St John's College, Oxford, where he coxed the college's first eight, and was elected President of the Oxford Union in 1979.
 Whilst there, he formed a friendship with Benazir Bhutto, and ran her successful campaign to become the President of the Oxford Union.
 He gained a Kennedy Scholarship to study at Harvard University between 1981 and 1982.